 2. Enable Job Seekers to Apply Via Mobile

-Recent data found that over 90 percent of job applicants use their mobile devices at some point in the job search process – and many would opt for applying to jobs directly via mobile.
+Hireology’s 2020 Applicant Experience Research found that 90% of job applicants use their mobile devices at some point in the job search process — and many would opt for applying to jobs directly via mobile.

 Once you have a simple application in place, the next step you should consider is making the process mobile-friendly.
 For job seekers interested in applying on mobile devices, not only can typing a lot of information into the application be time consuming, but applicants also might not have their resume files saved on their mobile devices.

 Rather than requiring job seekers to type every detail from their resumes or upload attachments via mobile, your team can offer an option to add links to their LinkedIn profiles or portfolios.
-Any steps you can take to simplify the application process will help you secure more job applicants in today’s competitive hiring market.
+Any steps you can take to simplify the application process will help you secure more quality applicants.

 3. Keep Candidates Engaged Using Text Messaging